cmdcolin/protein_data_service/README.md

 Accesses protein domains and COSMIC variants from BioMart

-The count level information is parsed from  CosmicCodingMuts.vcf from release v87, 13th November 2018
+The count level information is parsed from  CosmicCodingMuts.vcf from release v87, 13th November 2018.
+It is pre-processed and loaded into sqlite

 Currently accessing Ensembl 95 from biomart